raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 Destination Port: The destination port of the request.

-The length of the Source Address and Destination Address fields will be variable depending on the IP Version in use.
+The length of the Source Address and Destination Address fields will be variable depending on the IP Version used by the client.

 ## Presentation Format